debops/debops/docs/pki-realms.rst

   This directory is used by the internal ``debops.pki`` Certificate Authority to transfer certificate requests as well as signed certificates.

-The ``pki-realm`` script checks which of these directories have signed and valid certificates in order (``external``, ``acme``, ``internal``), and the first valid one is used as the "active" directory.
+The :program:`pki-realm` script checks which of these directories have signed and valid certificates in order (``external``, ``acme``, ``internal``), and the first valid one is used as the "active" directory.
 Files from the active directory are symlinked to the :file:`public/` directory.

 The :file:`public/` directory holds currently active certificates which are symlinks to the real certificate files in one of the active directories above.
-Some additional files are also created here by the ``pki-realm`` script, namely the certificate chain (server certificate + intermediate certificates) and the trusted chain (intermediate certificates + root certificate).
+Some additional files are also created here by the :program:`pki-realm` script, namely the certificate chain (server certificate + intermediate certificates) and the trusted chain (intermediate certificates + root certificate).